Bagumeow/InnoGreen/README.md

-## InnoGL Project from Dumplings team
+# InnoGL App
+This is a full stack app building by Dumpling team Which have build BE and chat bot